-Introduction Numerous disputes in monetary economics, How does money influence the economy?
-More exactly, how do changes in the level (or the rate of growth) of the quantity of money affect the values of key macro-economic variables such as aggregate demand and the price level?
+How does money influence the economy?
+More exactly, how do changes in the level (or the rate of growth) of the quantity of money affect the values of key macroeconomic variables such as aggregate demand and the price level?
 As these are straightforward questions which have been asked for over 400 years, economic theory ought by now to have given some reasonably definitive answers.
-But that is far from the case. with many uncertainties about the transmission mechanism Most economists agree with the proposition that in the long run inflation is "a monetary phenomenon", in the sense that it is associated with faster increases in the quantity of money than in the quantity of goods and services.
-But they disagree about almost everything else in monetary economics, with particular uncertainty about the so-called "transmission mechanism".
-The purpose of this paper is to describe key aspects of the transmission mechanism between money and the UK economy in the business cycles between the late 1950s and today, and in particular in the two pronounced boom-bust cycles in the early 1970s and the late 1980s.
-Heavy emphasis will be placed on the importance of the quantity of money, broadly-defined to include most bank deposits, in asset price determination.
+But that is far from the case.

+Most economists agree with the proposition that in the long run inflation is 'a monetary phenomenon', in the sense that it is associated with faster increases in the quantity of money than in the quantity of goods and services.
+But they disagree about almost everything else in monetary economics, with particular uncertainty about the so-called 'transmission mechanism'.
+The purpose of this essay is to describe key aspects of the transmission mechanism between money and the UK economy in the business cycles between the late 1950s and today, and in particular in the two pronounced boom--bust cycles in the early 1970s and the late 1980s.
+Heavy emphasis will be placed on the importance of the quantity of money, broadly defined to include most bank deposits, in asset price determination.
 However, in order better to locate the analysis in the wider debates, a discussion of the origins of certain key motivating ideas is necessary.

-Traditional accounts of the transmission mechanism An early description of the transmission mechanism by Irving Fisher Irving Fisher of the University of Yale was the first economist to set out, with rigorous statistical techniques, the facts of the relationship between money and the price level in his 1911 study of The Purchasing Power of Money .
+Irving Fisher of the University of Yale was the first economist to set out, with rigorous statistical techniques, the facts of the relationship between money and the price level in his 1911 study of The Purchasing Power of Money.
 Fisher's aim was to revive and defend the quantity theory of money.
-In his review of Fisher's book for The Economic Journal , John Maynard Keynes was mostly friendly, but expressed some reservations.
-In his words, "The most serious defect in Professor Fisher's doctrine is to be found in his account of the mode by which through transitional stages an influx of new money affects prices."
-(1) In the preface to the second edition Fisher summarised Keynes' criticism as being the claim that, although his "book shows that changes in the quantity of money do affect the price level", it "does not show how they do so".
-(2) In other words, Keynes felt that Fisher had not provided a satisfactory version of the transmission mechanism.
+In his review of Fisher's book for the Economic Journal, John Maynard Keynes was mostly friendly, but expressed some reservations.
+In his words, 'The most serious defect in Professor Fisher's doctrine is to be found in his account of the mode by which through transitional stages an influx of new money affects prices'.
+In the preface to the second edition Fisher summarized Keynes' criticism as being the claim that, although his

+'book shows that changes in the quantity of money do affect the price level', it 'does not show how they do so'.
+In other words, Keynes felt that Fisher had not provided a satisfactory version of the transmission mechanism.